aiobserver751/ai-video-transcribe/docs/docker_deployment_guide.md

     *   `Dockerfile.web`: Builds the image for the Next.js web application.
     *   `Dockerfile.worker`: Builds the image for the BullMQ background workers.
 2.  **Multi-Stage Builds:** Both Dockerfiles use multi-stage builds to create lean production images, separating build-time dependencies from runtime necessities.
-3.  **TypeScript Compilation:** A dedicated TypeScript configuration (`tsconfig.workers.json`) and an npm script (`compile:workers`) are used to compile worker-specific TypeScript files into JavaScript, which is then included in the worker image.
-The main Next.js application is also built from TypeScript.
+3.  **TypeScript Execution:** The worker container uses `tsx` to run TypeScript files directly in production, avoiding compilation issues with ES module imports.
 4.  **Docker Compose:** A `docker-compose.yml` file is provided for local development and testing of the multi-service environment.
 5.  **Automated Image Builds:** A GitHub Actions workflow (`.github/workflows/docker-build.yml`) automates the building of both web and worker Docker images and pushes them to Docker Hub upon changes to the main branches.